Corvusoft/restq/documentation/API.md

 Represents a conversation between a client and the service.

-Internally this class holds the network state and exposes public functionality to interact with the exchanges runloop for asynchronous data acquisition and/or sleep states, Only [Authenticators](#authenticator) and [Repository](#repository) developers require access to this functionality.
+Internally this class holds the network state and exposes public functionality to interact with the exchange's runloop for asynchronous data acquisition and/or sleep states.

+Only [Authenticators](#authenticator) and [Repository](#repository) developers require access to this functionality.

 See [restbed::Session](https://github.com/corvusoft/restbed/documentation/API.md#session) for further details.

 ### Query

 Represents a data store enquire for creating, reading, updating, and/or deleting resources.

 This class is an implementation of the [Parameter Object](http://c2.com/cgi/wiki?ParameterObject) pattern allowing for greater extensibility during [Repository](#repository) interaction.

 #### Methods